 The Story of Sturgeon Fishing in the NorthWest

-I remember been struck by the way my guide used the rod and bait to increase the chances of catching fish.
+I remember being struck by the way my guide used the rod and bait to increase the chances of catching fish.
 He set the rods with a crank as bait and with the hooks removed plus a dropper leader with a small spoon.
-The crank bait places the spoon in the water in such a way to make sure that it stays in place.
+The crankbait places the spoon in the water in such a way to make sure that it stays in place.
 The spoon was put on a NorthWest standing, the little Dicknite.
 I said that I had been told the cranks that were half silver and also half brass would be the best one.
 The guide replied that the color of the crank did not matter as they all did the job well.
 We then put out the lines and waited for the current to enable them to do their job.
 The first bite of the hook came within a few minutes.
 That was when I reeled in a Shad that was 15 inches long and weighed in the region of 1 to 2 lbs.
 This turned out to be lots of fun, and that was the same size of the fishes, which I usually catch.
-That was going to be our bait for the sturgeon, not for the entire, but one Shad for each single cast we were going to use.
-The plan was to fish for the sturgeon with whole shads instead of just pieces of a single fish.
-To be certain there would be enough bait we decided to completely fill the coolers, which took us an hour and a half to do.
+That was going to be our bait for the sturgeon, not for the entire, but one Shad for every single cast we were going to use.
+The plan was to fish for the sturgeon with whole shads instead of just pieces of an individual fish.
+To be specific, there would be enough bait we decided to fill the coolers, which took us an hour and a half to do.

-The next stage was heading down the river to find another spot for catching sturgeon, hoping that 60 lbs of bait would be adequate for catching oversized sturgeons onto our hooks.
+The next stage was heading down the river to find another spot for catching sturgeon, hoping that 60 lbs of bait would be adequate for detecting oversized sturgeons onto our hooks.
 Furthermore, the boat was then moved down the river.
 Just a little further down the river remained huge, yet the water was much calmer.
 After moving to another exact location, the anchor has dropped again.
 The set up we decided to go with was a little different than usual.
 We had a 100 lb test line connected to a 200 lb test leader that was tied to a large old hook.
-For every line we used the hook was put the head of a shady, and the leading line was wrapped around it a few times to ensure that the shad would not get taken away by the strength of the current.
+For every line we used the hook was put the head of a shady, and the leading cord was wrapped around it a few times to ensure that the shad would not get taken away by the strength of the current.
 Then a first weight the size of a baseball was attached to the line so that fish smaller than a sturgeon could not take the bait.
 The bait was repeatedly stabbed to enable blood to attract fish.

 Why Sturgeon Fishing Is Better Than Most

 In lots of ways fishing for sturgeon reminded me of fishing for catfish, in that it could be a long wait before this bait was bitten.
-Plus with sturgeon, the wait would be longer as the lead weights meant smaller fish could eat the shad.
+Plus with sturgeon, the delay would be longer as the lead weights meant smaller fish could eat the shad.
 It would take something the size of the boat to take the bait.
 It was exciting waiting for the sturgeons to arrive.